Interwoven: Modern Moroccan Weaving Retreat

 Payment and Terms

-A non-refundable deposit* is required to reserve your space.
+A non-refundable deposit*of $1095 is required to reserve your space.

-The remaining balance will be due over 2 additional equal payments on the dates indicated on our check out page.
+The remaining balance will be due in 2 installments detailed on our check out page

 By registering for this trip with your deposit, you agree to our Terms & Conditions and Cancellation Policy and to purchase Trip Insurance